It’s time for the 12th seasonal sunset watch (We’re at 3 years of these, folks)!!

 - Who: Everyone welcome, as usual.

-Come watch the spring equinox sunset at Solstice Park in West Seattle on Sunday the 20th.
-We’ll see if the sunset lines up with the placed marker.
-I’ll be there even if it is cloudy because sometimes the Sun peeks through just as it begins to set, but if it is driving rain or sleet I’m staying home with a cup of tea.
+Come watch the spring equinox sunset at Solstice Park in West Seattle on Monday the 19th.
+We’ll see if the sunset lines up with the placed marker (it did for summer, but we weren’t sure in autumn or winter).
+I’ll be there even if it is cloudy because sometimes the Sun peeks through just as it begins to set, but if it is driving rain or sleet I’m staying home with some hot tea!

 If you’re interested – here’s the timing of various celestial events on Saturday from Seattle, courtesy of the U.S. Naval Observatory Astronomical Applications Department: